ddsky/gamebrain-api-clients/kotlin/docs/DefaultApi.md

 val apiInstance = DefaultApi() val query : kotlin.String = rpg for PC // kotlin.String | The search query, e.g., game name, platform, genre, or any combination.
 val offset : kotlin.Int = 56 // kotlin.Int | The number of results to skip before starting to collect the result set.
+Between 0 and 1000.
-val limit : kotlin.Int = 56 // kotlin.Int | The maximum number of results to return.
+val limit : kotlin.Int = 56 // kotlin.Int | The maximum number of results to return between 1 and 10.
-val filters : kotlin.String = filters_example // kotlin.String | JSON array of filter objects to apply to the search.
+val filters : kotlin.String = [{"key":"platform","values":[{"value":"pc"}],"connection":"OR"},{"key":"genre","values":[{"value":"action"}]}] // kotlin.String | JSON array of filter objects to apply to the search.
-val sort : kotlin.String = computed_rating // kotlin.String | The field by which to sort the results.
+val sort : kotlin.String = computed_rating // kotlin.String | The field by which to sort the results, either computed_rating, price, or release_date
 val sortOrder : kotlin.String = asc // kotlin.String | The sort order: 'asc' for ascending or 'desc' for descending.
 val generateFilterOptions : kotlin.Boolean = true // kotlin.Boolean | Whether to generate filter options in the response.
 val apiKey : kotlin.String = abc123 // kotlin.String | Your API key for authentication.